dineeek/crnk-filtering/README.md

 # Crnk-filtering

-Crnk-filtering is a Typescript package for generating CRNK resource filters.
+Crnk-filtering is a Typescript package for generating CRNK resource filter strings.

 ## Features!